Holmwood Health CentreTel: 0118 981 4166

 In co-operation with EMIS, our computer system supplier, we provide a service that enables you access to your healthcare online.

-Before using the service you must be registered as a patient with the practice.
+Before using the service you must be registered as a patient with the practice and be aged 16 years or older.

 You can apply for online access by visiting either surgery with proof of your identity.